AdobeDocs/experience-manager-learn.en/help/sites/page-authoring/creating-page-feature-video-use.md

 In this video, the following capabilities or features are covered:

-* Creating a page using template editor
+* Creating a page based on a template
 * Introduces different authoring modes for a page
   * Edit
   * Layout